KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 #### Church Vision and Mission Statements
 We reflected on the Vision Statement, as well as the Mission Statement

+Church Vision Statement: "The Pretty Prairie United Methodist Church will build on a tradition of being Christ-centered by loving and ministering to a diverse community."

 Church Mission Statement
 ![](facilitation-and-user-testing/mission-statement.jpg)